Scott Morrison ministerial positions controversy: Governor-General

-Publication of ministerial appointments was a parliamentary convention; it does not seem to have been anybody's legal duty.
 A spokesperson for Governor-General David Hurley stated on 17 August: "The Governor-General had no reason to believe that appointments would not be communicated."
-Hurley is not criticised by the Solicitor-General, Bell or prime minister Albanese.
-However, it was submitted to Bell and has since been asked whether Hurley at least ought to have known and, in that case, to have raised a concern.
+Hurley was not criticised by the Solicitor-General, Bell or prime minister Albanese.
+However, some commentators have queried whether Hurley at least ought to have known and, in that case, to have raised a concern.

 Legal challenge

 A Federal Court challenge to a decision by Home Affairs minister Karen Andrews claims that the decision was invalid, with arguments that could affect all decisions made by ministers whom Morrison had duplicated.
 It is claimed that Andrews had no power to make the decision, since Morrison's appointment to the position had displaced her—it being, allegedly, implicit in the Constitution that a ministerial position can have only one occupant.
 Alternatively, it is claimed that, if there was duplication, the decision was "legally unreasonable" since Andrews and her advisors were unaware of the possibility of referring it to Morrison.